Gulsher17/pdf-date-range-extractor/README.md

 📄 PDF Date Range Extractor

-This tool lets you upload a PDF, enter a date range, and extract only the pages containing dates within that range.
+This Client tool lets you upload a PDF, enter a date range, and extract only the pages containing dates within that range.

-🚀 Live Demo

 👉 [Launch the App](https://pdf-date-range-extractor.streamlit.app/)